corpusops/docker-pgrouting/README.md

 **Using these resources outside of these contexts is strictly prohibited and is done at your own risk.**

-Regarding the potential transfer of the project to another entity, discussions are ongoing, but no final decision has been made yet.
-As a last resort, if the project and its associated resources are not transferred, I may begin removing any published resources related to this project (e.g., from PyPI, Docker Hub, GitHub, etc.) starting **March 15, 2025**, especially if the CRA’s risks remain disproportionate.
+This project has been transfered to Makina Corpus <freesoftware-corpus.com> ( https://makina-corpus.com ).
+This project and its associated resources, including published resources related to this project (e.g., from PyPI, Docker Hub, GitHub, etc.), may be removed starting **March 15, 2025**, especially if the CRA’s risks remain disproportionate.

 # Docker pgRouting images
 - You should be more interrested on [corpusops/pgrouting](https://hub.docker.com/r/corpusops/pgrouting) which is based on this image but built via this repo [corpusops/docker-postgresql](https://github.com/corpusops/docker-postgresql)